Attempted acquisition of Tribune Media by Sinclair Broadcast Group: Termination of transaction and subsequent history

 On December 3, 2018, four months after Tribune aborted the Sinclair acquisition, Sinclair rival Nexstar Media Group announced that it would finally seek to acquire Tribune, raising its purchase offer to $4.1 billion (plus $2.3 billion in debt, less debt than Sinclair would have assumed had its deal been successful), totaling the value of the all-cash deal at $6.4 billion and representing a 15.5% premium of Tribune's valuation on the day the transaction was announced.
-Unlike the Sinclair-Tribune deal, opposition to Nexstar's purchase of Tribune has been limited, despite the similar broadcast oligopoly concerns raised in the Sinclair acquisition applying to the Nexstar purchase; Nexstar has also tended to focus around local content with the only nationally syndicated news content produced by the group being more traditional in nature (consisting only of reports filed by its Washington, D.C. news bureau).
+Unlike the Sinclair-Tribune deal, opposition to Nexstar's purchase of Tribune was limited, despite the similar broadcast oligopoly concerns raised in the Sinclair acquisition applying to the Nexstar purchase; Nexstar has also tended to focus around local content with the only nationally syndicated news content produced by the group being more traditional in nature (consisting only of reports filed by its Washington, D.C. news bureau).
 Nexstar intended to sell off stations in 13 of 15 markets where the two companies' station clusters would conflict; the group announced the sale of 19 Nexstar and Tribune stations to McLean, Virginia-based Tegna Inc. and the Cincinnati-based E. W. Scripps Company on March 20, 2019, in separate deals worth $1.32 billion.
 (Of the stations sold, only WPIX was not part of an ownership conflict, likely being sold as its transmission over a VHF digital channel assignment, given that the New York City market accounts for 6.44% of all U.S. television households according to Nielsen market tabulations, precludes its applications under the UHF discount and would put Nexstar over the 39% national ownership cap.)
 Nexstar's purchase of Tribune was valued at a higher price than Sinclair was willing to pay.
 Despite the Nexstar deal, Tribune and Sinclair continued their respective lawsuits against one another, although a planned hearing by an administrative law judge was cancelled in February 2019 per the grant of a request by Sinclair and the FCC.
 On August 1, 2019, the Nexstar acquisition of Tribune Media was approved by the United States Department of Justice.
-The deal was approved by the FCC on September 16, 2019 and was completed on September 19, 2019.
+The deal was approved by the FCC on September 16, 2019, and was completed on September 19.